by-student-2017/DFTBP/README.md

   + [lammps-29Oct2020](https://download.lammps.org/tars/lammps-29Oct2020.tar.gz) [(a relative link)](https://download.lammps.org/tars/index.html)
   + Ubuntu 22.04.1 LTS (WLS2, Windows11)
 - Note 1: "mpirun -np 1" and OpenMP version
-- Note 2: As is well known, slater koster file is faster to calculate than xTB.
-It is also difficult to optimize the structure of xTB under periodic boundary conditions for metallic systems.
-I really hope someone comes along and makes a free version of the slater koster file.
+- Note 2: As is well known, slater koster files are faster to compute than xTB.
+Structural optimization using xTB under periodic boundary conditions in metallic systems is also difficult.
+I really wish someone would create a free version of the slater koster files for most of the elements in the periodic table.

 ## Step 1.
 Preparing DFTB+ ######################################